 [Photos: Miley Cyrus's "Bangerz" Tour Kickoff]

-"I just kissed a girl, and I liked it — a lot," Miley told the smartphone-wielding audience, as Katy giggled, later tweeting a photo of her adorably shocked reaction.
+"I just kissed a girl, and I really liked it a lot," Miley told the smartphone-wielding audience, as Katy giggled; Katy later tweeted a photo of her adorably shocked reaction.

 Miley Cyrus's "Bangerz" tour resumes Monday at the Oracle Arena in Oakland, Calif.